applibgroup/TypefaceHelper/README.md

 This library helps to do it in easy way :)

-And there's also a serious bug that creating typeface from asset resource will cause memory leak ([See this link](https://code.google.com/p/android/issues/detail?id=9904) for more details), this library will take care about this problem as well.
+And there's also a serious bug that creating typeface from asset resource will cause memory leak, this library will take care about this problem as well.

 ## Source